hbozdogan/couchbase-dump/README.md

 remove the couchbase and data created by docker-compose `docker-compose stop; docker-compose rm -f`

+## tip
+its usually a lot simply to write the views using couchbase UI - and then dump it into a file with the dumpscript.
+This is especially true when your view uses the built-in reduce function.

 # Soon
 * Will create a python package so these scripts can be installable via `pip`